 Account and Profile Information: We collect information about you when you create a Postman account, create or modify your profile or your team profile settings, set preferences, or sign-up for or make purchases through the Services.
 For example, if you create a Postman account, we require you to provide a username and password.
 Your username is public, and it doesn't have to be related to your real name.
 You may provide your contact information and, in some cases, billing information, when you register for the Services.
 You also have the option of adding a profile photo and other details to your profile information to be displayed in our Services.
 We also store your account preferences and settings.

-Content you provide through our websites: The Services also include our websites owned or operated by us.
-We collect other content that you submit to these websites, which include social media or social networking websites operated by us.
-For example, you provide content to us when you provide feedback when you participate in any interactive features (including commenting on blogs), surveys, contests, promotions, activities, webinars, meetups, or events.
+Content you provide through our websites: The Services also include certain websites owned or operated by us.
+We collect content that you submit through these websites, including social media or social networking websites operated by us.
+For example, you provide content to us when you participate or provide feedback through any interactive features (including commenting on blogs), surveys, contests, promotions, activities, webinars, meetups, or events.
 You also provide content that you enter on our websites or send to us electronically, for example, when completing a web form (such as on our "Contact Us" webpage), requesting information (such as a product demo), registering for a webinar or other event, or subscribing to email lists or updates notifications.
-While the type of data we collect depends on the nature of the inquiry, this typically includes name and contact details, company information, and phone number.
-We also automatically collect certain information relating to your use of our websites, described under the Cookies and Other Tracking Technologies section below.
+While the type of data we collect depends on the nature of the inquiry, we typically request name and contact details, company information, and phone number.
+We also automatically collect certain information relating to your use of our websites, described under the Cookies and Other Tracking Technologies section below and Cookie Notice.

-Information you provide through our support channels: The Services also include our customer support, where you may choose to submit information regarding a problem you are experiencing with a Service.
-Whether you designate yourself as an admin or billing contact, open a support ticket, speak to one of our representatives directly or otherwise engage with our support team, you will be asked to provide contact information, a summary of the problem you are experiencing, and any other documentation, screenshots or information that you decide would be helpful in resolving the issue.
+Information you provide through our support channels: Our Services also include customer support, where you may choose to submit a request or information regarding a problem you are experiencing with a Service.
+Whether you designate yourself as an account administrator or billing contact, open a support ticket, speak to one of our representatives directly or otherwise engage with our support team, you will be asked to provide contact information, a summary of the problem you are experiencing, and documentation, screenshots, or other information that you decide would be helpful in resolving the issue.

-Payment Information: We collect certain payment and billing information when you register for certain paid Services.
+Payment Information: We collect payment and billing information when you register for certain paid Services.
 For example, we may ask you to designate a billing representative, including name and contact information, upon registration.
-You might also provide payment information, such as payment card details, which we collect via secure payment processing services.
+You might also provide payment information, such as payment card details, which is collected and processed through external secure payment processing services.

 Information we collect automatically when you use the Services

 Your use of the Services: We keep track of certain information about you when you visit and interact with any of our Services.
-This information includes the features you use; the links you click on and how you interact with others on the Services.
-We may also collect information about the teams and people you work with and how you work with them, like who you collaborate with and communicate with most frequently.
+This information includes the features you use, the links you click on, and your interactions with others on the Services.
+We may also collect information about the teams and people you work with and how you work with them, including, for example, who you collaborate with most frequently.

-Device and Connection Information: We collect information about the computer, phone, tablet, or other devices you use to access the Services.
-This device information includes your connection type and settings when you install, access, update, or use our Services.
+Device and Connection Information: We collect information about the computer, phone, tablet, or other devices you use to access our Services.
+Such device information includes your connection type and device settings when you install, access, update, or use the Services.
 We also collect information through your device about your operating system, browser type, IP address, URLs of referring/exit pages, device identifiers, and crash data.
-We use your IP address and/or country preference in order to approximate your location to provide you with a better Service experience.
-How much of this information we collect depends on the type and settings of the device you use to access the Services.
+We use your IP address and/or country preference to approximate your location to provide you with a better Service experience.
+The volume and type of information we collect depends on your device settings and the type of device you use to access the Services.

 Information we receive from other sources